 How to fix external hard drive not accessible in Windows 10/8/7/XP?

-After recovering data from the inaccessible USB drive, you can go ahead to fix it without worrying about data loss.
+After recovering data from the inaccessible USB drive, you can go ahead to fix the WD external hard drive not recognized or inaccessible in Windows without worrying about data loss.

 Here are seven feasible solutions to repair inaccessible external hard drives in Windows 10/8/7.
 You can have a bash at them one by one.